rebollogeoffrey/rbl_project/HowToRBL.md

 To run the project and test it's functionnality you will need datas.

+### Delete old Datas

+You need to delete the folder `data`in order to continue.
+If you don't the migration won't go through and therefore the application won't work.

+- `sudo rm -rf data/`

 ### Connection to Docker Container

 The database are already created but empty, to rectified this problem you need to connect to the two containers using a database.